NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 ## Example File and Transition Changes ##

-An example input file with 3 new objects will be delivered.
+An example input file with the SpectralAndAngle choice will be delivered.

 A transition by adding 3 new extra fields are needed.